Arish: World Wars I and II

-Israeli conquest 1948 to 1967
+Israeli wars

 ʻArīsh was briefly controlled by Israeli forces, during both the 1948 Palestine war and the 1956 Suez War.
 On December 8, 1958, there was an air battle between Egyptian and Israeli air forces over ʻArīsh.
 As a result of the 1967 Arab-Israeli War, 'Arish was under Israeli occupation; it was returned to Egypt in 1979 after the signing of the Egypt–Israel peace treaty.

 El Arish massacre

-In 1967 there was a massacre of Egyptian prisoners of war by the Israeli Defense Forces during the Six Day War.
-According to the Egyptian Organization for Human Rights, the Israeli Defense Forces massacred "hundreds" of Egyptian prisoners of war and wounded soldiers in the Sinai Peninsula, on 8 June 1967.
+In 1967 there was a massacre of Egyptian prisoners of war by the Israel Defense Forces during the Six Day War.
+According to the Egyptian Organization for Human Rights, the Israel Defense Forces massacred "hundreds" of Egyptian prisoners of war and wounded soldiers in the Sinai Peninsula, on 8 June 1967.
 Survivors alleged that approximately 400 wounded Egyptians were buried alive outside the captured El Arish International Airport, and that 150 prisoners in the mountains of the Sinai were run over by Israeli tanks.

 In 1995, two graves holding the remains of 30 to 60 people, allegedly Egyptian soldiers killed after their surrender during the 1967 War, were found near Arish.